mlibrary/relevant_search_ruby_solr/README.md

-This repository allows the reader to use Ruby and Solr to follow along with the examples in chapter 3 of [Relevant Search](https://learning.oreilly.com/library/view/relevant-search-with/9781617292774/)
+This repository allows the reader to use Ruby and Solr to follow along with the examples in chapters 3 and 4 of [Relevant Search](https://learning.oreilly.com/library/view/relevant-search-with/9781617292774/)

 It contains: